m2zhang/CryptoApp/README.md

 Download and run "npm install"

-Currently facing bug issue of "unsupported envelopes"
+Currently facing "unsupported envelopes" issues - will be fixed soon